-For all of the film’s faults, it does do a nice job in giving a few details that start to tip the viewer off in the false figure that’s pretending to be Superman and it starts after the clone save Lois & a child and defeats Toyman.
+For all of the film’s faults, it does do a nice job in giving a few details that start to tip the viewer off in the false figure that’s pretending to be Superman and it starts after the clone saves Lois and a child before defeating Toyman.
 Flying past her apartment was simple enough of a mistake to forgive, but when Lois kisses him, he’s more stunned that emotionally happy.
 After all, he received his memories from his master and Luthor didn’t know that she and Superman were in a relationship.
 Things seem more out of place when Lois notices that he hasn’t returned to the Daily Planet as Clark Kent, not to mention when she later learns that he hasn’t even called Martha Kent to relieve her worries.
 The big reveal then comes with the clone being lured into a specialized room that emits red solar light and Lex beats him up with gauntlets that have Kryptonite on its knuckles.
 The rage in Luthor’s dialogue as he beats him up can make the audience initially believe that he’s finally fulfilling his dream in getting the best of Superman.
 However, he then reveals that it’s under his command and has convinced Metropolis that it’s the really deal when we then discover that he’s taken possession of Superman’s corpse.
 That shock is pretty well done since Lex has regained the subtle control over the city that he once had before Kal-El came along with his good-natured superheroics.
-However, that accomplishment turns onto a sour note when Lois and Jimmy ultimately find out what he’s up to, but we’ll get to that when we reach my revised character analysis.
+However, that accomplishment turns onto a sour note when Lois and Jimmy ultimately find out what he’s up to, but we’ll get to that in just a moment.